EmDrive: NASA Eagleworks

 Since 2011, White had a team at NASA known as the Advanced Propulsion Physics Laboratory, or Eagleworks Laboratories, devoted to studying exotic propulsion concepts.
 The group investigated ideas for a wide range of untested and fringe proposals, including Alcubierre drives, drives that interact with the quantum vacuum, and RF resonant cavity thrusters.
-In 2014, the group began testing resonant cavity thrusters, and in November 2016 they published a peer-reviewed paper on this work, in the Journal of Propulsion and Power.

-EmDrive and tapered cavities

-In July 2014, White reported tentative positive results for evaluating a tapered RF resonant cavity.
+In 2014, the group began testing resonant cavity thrusters and in July, White reported tentative positive results for evaluating a tapered RF resonant cavity.
 Their first tests of this tapered cavity were conducted at very low power (2% of Shawyer's 2002 experiment).
 A net mean thrust over five runs was measured at 91.2 μN at 17 W of input power.
 The experiment was criticized for its low power, small data set, and for not having been conducted in vacuum, to eliminate thermal air currents.

 The group announced a plan to upgrade their equipment to higher power levels, and to use a test framework subject to independent verification and validation at one or more major research centers.
 This did not happen.

-They later conducted experiments in vacuum at 40-80W of input power, publishing the results in 2016 in the Journal of Propulsion and Power, under the title "Measurement of Impulsive Thrust from a Closed Radio-Frequency Cavity in Vacuum".
+They later conducted experiments in vacuum at 40-80W of input power, publishing the results in November 2016 in the Journal of Propulsion and Power, under the title "Measurement of Impulsive Thrust from a Closed Radio-Frequency Cavity in Vacuum".
 The study said their system was "consistently performing with a thrust-to-power ratio of 1.2±0.1mN/kW", but also enumerated many potential sources of error.
 This was the first such paper published in a peer-reviewed journal, however the experiment was again criticized for its small dataset and missing details about the experimental setup, which was again not independently validated.